nsf747/EC601/Project_1/README.md

-# ROS toolbox for 3D Object and Pose Detection
+# Toolbox for 3D Object and Pose Detection

 This is work in progress